Adapty cohorts are designed to answer several important questions:

-They work with the data that we gather through SDK and store notifications and don't require any additional configuration from your side.
+Cohorts work with the app data we gather through SDK and store notifications and don't require any additional configuration from your side.

 To build cohorts, we use two measures: app installations and transactions (purchases).
 Every row of a cohort represents a specific time interval: from a day to a year.
 Each row starts with the number of users who installed the app during this interval and activated a subscription or made a lifetime/non-subscription product purchase.

 Every next column in the row shows the number of users who renewed a subscription to this period.
 M3 stands for month 3 and means that subscribers had 3 consecutive renewals to this point, W7 stands for week 7, and Y2 stands for year 2.
-Sometimes you can see R2 in cohorts.
-R stands for renewal.
-Adapty displays R instead of W/M/Y when there are multiple products with different renewal periods present in the same cohort.
+Sometimes you can see P2 in cohorts.
+P stands for Period of subscription.
+Adapty displays instead of W/M/Y when there are multiple products with different renewal periods present in the same cohort.

 We use gradient colors to highlight differences in cohort values.
 The biggest numbers have more saturated colors.